NABSQNO 13S-323394-4169873

 Rhoda's Arch, Mineral County, Colorado

 NABSQNO 13S-323394-4169873.
 Rhoda's Arch is a shelter natural arch eroded through a narrow ridge of trachyte.
-It is located on private property above the eastern bank of Red Mountain Creek (once named South River) about 15 miles southwest of Creede, Colorado.
-Access at this time is not practical.
-Claims that this arch was located in the Wheeler Geologic Area (also located in Mineral County) and collapsed several years ago are not correct.
+It is located in the Rio Grande National Forest above the eastern bank of Red Mountain Creek (once named South River) about 15 miles southwest of Creede, Colorado.
+Statements that this arch was located in the Wheeler Geologic Area (also in Mineral County) and collapsed several years ago are not correct.

 Rhoda's Arch gets its name from Franklin Rhoda, a topographer who accompanied the 1875 Hayden expedition to explore Colorado for the US Government.
 Rhoda is also renowned in mountain climbing circles for having been the first to scale several Colorado peaks.
 His account of his visit to this arch is quoted below from page 312 of Ninth Annual Report of the United States Geological and Geographical Survey of the Territories, Colorado and Parts of Adjacent Territories: Being a Report of Progress of the Exploration for the Year 1875, F. V. Hayden, Government Printing Office, 1877.